cssearcy/AYS-Coding-in-R-Spr-2020/index.md

 ## D. General Grading Rubric for Written Work

-In general, any submitted work written work (assignments and/or exams) is assessed on these evaluative criteria:
+In general, any submitted written work (assignments and/or exams) is assessed on these criteria:

 - Assignment completeness – all elements of the assignment are addressed
 - Quality of analysis – substantively rigorous in addressing the assignment
-- Demonstrated synthesis of core concepts from lecture notes and ability to apply to new problems
+- Demonstrated synthesis of core concepts from modules and ability to apply to new problems

 Most assignments in this course are labs that are graded pass-fail based upon completeness and correctness of responses (every attempt must be made to complete labs, and they must be more than 50% correct to receive credit).
-Discussion boards that accumulate points through each activity on the board.

 The final project will be accompanied by a rubric describing the allocation of points and criteria for evaluation.

 ## E. Late and Missing Assignments

 Grades for the course are largely based on weekly labs.
-Assigned work is accompanied by detailed instructions, adequate time for completion and opportunities to consult the instructor with questions.
+Assigned work is accompanied by detailed instructions, adequate time for completion, and opportunities to consult the instructor with questions.
 As a result, each assignment element in the course is expected to be completed by the due date.
-Once solutions are posted it is no longer possible to receive points for assignments.
+Once solutions for labs are posted, it is no longer possible to receive points for assignments.
+Final projects will not be accepted 24 hours past the due date.
+Late submissions will be reduced by a full letter grade.

 ## F.  Course Communications and Instructor Feedback:

 **Course content** is hosted on this website.
-Lecture files, assignments and other course communications will be transmitted via this site and/or through the class email list. **All assignment submissions** will be made through the [Canvas shell](https://canvas.asu.edu).
+Modules, assignments, and other course materials will be distributed via this site and/or through announcements on iCollege. **All assignment submissions** will be made through iCollege.

-Please post lab questions on the [Get Help](https://ds4ps.github.io/cpp-526-fall-2019/help/) page on this site, schedule individual office hours using the Calendly link provided above, and email the instructor directly instead of using the Canvas system.
+Please post lab questions on the [Get Help](https://ds4ps.github.io/cpp-526-fall-2019/help/) page on this site, schedule individual office hours using the Calendly link provided above, and email the instructor directly.

 Students should be aware that the course instructor will attempt to respond to any course-related email as quickly as possible.
 Students are asked to allow between 24 and 48 hours for replies to direct instructor emails, generally, as a reasonable time to reply to questions or other issues posed in an email.
-Additionally, the general timeline for instructor grading or other feedback on assignments, either writer work or online discussion work, is between 5 and 10 work days.
+Additionally, the general timeline for instructor grading or other feedback on assignments, either written work or online discussion work, is between 5 and 10 work days.

 ## G.  Student Conduct: Expectation of Professional Behavior:

 Respectful conversations and tolerance of others&#39; opinions will be strictly enforced.
-Any inappropriate language, threatening, harassing, or otherwise inappropriate behavior during discussion could result in the student(s) being administratively dropped from the course with no refund, per ASU policy [USI 201-10](http://www.asu.edu/aad/manuals/usi).
-Students are required to adhere to the behavior standards listed in the [Arizona Board of Regents Policy Manual Chapter V—Campus and Student Affairs](http://azregents.asu.edu/rrc/Policy%20Manual/5-308-Student%20Code%20of%20Conduct.pdf) .
+Any inappropriate language, threatening, harassing, or otherwise inappropriate behavior during discussion could result in the student(s) being administratively dropped from the course with no refund.
+Students are required to adhere to the behavior standards listed in the GSU Sudent Code of Conduct.

 # H.  Academic Integrity and Honesty

-ASU expects the highest standards of academic integrity.
+GSU expects the highest standards of academic integrity.
 Violations of academic integrity include but are not limited to cheating, plagiarism, fabrication, etc. or facilitating any of these activities.
 This course relies heavily on writing and original critical thought.
-Any student who is suspected of not producing his or her own original work will be reported to the College of Public Programs for investigation. **Plagiarism will not be tolerated**. **Any student who plagiarizes or otherwise fabricates his or her work will receive no credit for that assignment.
-It will be recorded as zero points—and the student will risk a failing grade for the course.** For more information, refer to [http://provost.asu.edu/academicintegrity](http://provost.asu.edu/academicintegrity).
+Any student who is suspected of not producing his or her own original work will be reported to the Dean of Students for investigation. **Plagiarism will not be tolerated**. **Any student who plagiarizes or otherwise fabricates his or her work will receive no credit for that assignment.
+It will be recorded as zero points—and the student will risk a failing grade for the course.** For more information, refer to the GSU Student Code of Conduct.

 # I.  Student Learning Environment: Accommodations

-**Disability Accommodations:**  Students should be fully aware that the Arizona State University, the MA in EMHS program, and all program course instructors are committed to providing reasonable accommodation and access to programs and services to persons with disabilities.
-Students with disabilities who wish to seek academic accommodations must contact the ASU Disability Resources Center directly.
-Information on the Center&#39;s procedures, resources and how to contact its staff can be found here: [https://eoss.asu.edu/drc/](https://eoss.asu.edu/drc/).
-The Disability Resources Center is responsible for reviewing any student&#39;s requests; once that review has taken place, the Center will provide the student with appropriate information on academic accommodations which in turn will be provided to the course instructor.
+**Disability Accommodations:** If you have any condition, such as a physical or mental disability, which will make it difficult for you to carry out the work as outlined above or which will require extra time on assignments, please notify us in the first two weeks of the course so that we may make appropriate arrangements.
+Students who wish to request accommodation for a disability may do so by registering with the GSU Access & Accommodations Center (AACE).
+Students may only be accommodated upon issuance of a signed Accommodation Plan by AAACE.
+Students are responsible for providing a copy of that plan to instructors of all classes in which an accommodation is sought.

 **Religious accommodations:** Students will not be penalized for missing an assignment due solely to a religious holiday/observance, but as this class operates with a fairly flexible schedule, all efforts should be made to complete work within the required timeframe.
 If this is not possible, students must notify the instructor as far in advance as possible in order to make an alternative arrangement.

 **Military Accommodations:** A student who is a member of the National Guard, Reserve, or other branch of the armed forces and is unable to complete classes because of military activation may request complete or partial unrestricted administrative withdrawals or incompletes depending on the timing of the activation.
-For more information see ASU policy [USI 201-18](http://www.asu.edu/aad/manuals/usi).
+Please notify the instructor as soon as you are aware of a potential activation.

 # IV.
 Course Schedule and Unit-specific Learning Objectives

 ## A. Schedule: Overview of Readings and Assignments

-As students are all aware, ASU Online courses are typically offered on a seven and a half week schedule.
-A schedule for each week of the term is outlined here; the course is divided into seven units with specific learning objectives for each unit.
+This course spans a rigorous seven week schedule.
+A schedule for each week of the term is outlined here; the course is divided into seven units with learning objectives for each unit.

 Please note: the course instructor may from time to time adjust assigned readings or adjust the due dates for assignment.
 The basic course content approach and learning objectives will not change, but slight modifications are possible if circumstances warrant an adjustment.